Voxoff/cleo/readme.md

 I use @@all class variables to mimic a database.
 This allows us to keep track of the items and change while sticking to PORO.

 With more time I'd focus on guarding and testing against more edge cases.

+My solution is time-boxed to ~3 hours (Option 1) but I had a headstart because, as discussed, I've done the test once before.